 She deliberated long and hard about what to major in and chose Economics because it balances quantitative and social sides, making it easy to relate to real world problems.
 She looks forward to answering questions other students may have about deciding on a major.
 As a UDR, she hopes to be a great resource to new and returning students by organizing useful/relevant events for all!

 In her free time, she enjoys binge-watching Netflix (Gilmore Girls), spending time with BAASA family, going to Boston to eat copious amounts of ramen, dim sum, and boba.
 Please feel free to reach out to her through email or facebook!

-Darhan is a junior pursuing a major in economics and has relative coursework in computer science.
+Darhan is a senior pursuing a major in economics and has relative coursework in computer science.
 He is also an IBS scholar, part of the BA/MA program with the Brandeis International Business School.
 He lives in New York City where he has completed most of his work and internship experience.
 He enjoys lacrosse and basketball, writing poetry (favorite poet is Milosz Czeslaw), reading books (favorite author is George Orwell) and blogs.
 Darhan loves to learn and research new technology & innovations, and follow their impact on the world, especially in developing countries.

 On campus, he works at IBS in the admissions and careers office, assisting the student engagement team with events for graduate students and IBS scholars.
 If you have any questions or would like to set up a meeting with Darhan, send him an email!

 Zongyuan Li is a senior from Beijing, China, double majoring in Economics and Mathematics, and minoring in Legal Studies.
 On campus, she is a Roosevelt Fellow.
 She joined GCC (Global China Connection) when she was a sophomore, organizing the Brandeis alumni reunion in Beijing last summer.
 Zongyuan studied abroad in Copenhagen in the summer of 2016, and served as a study abroad ambassador last year.